paganol/euclid_windows/README.md

 - ``normalize``: normalization of the windows

-- ``biastype``: three options here: "picewise" with a different constant value for each bin, "continuous" which implements a continuous function (in both cases $\sqrt{1+z}$ is used), or a numpy array (or list) with bias for each bin.
+- ``biastype``: three options here: "stepwise" with a different constant value for each bin, "continuous" which implements a continuous function (in both cases $\sqrt{1+z}$ is used), or a numpy array (or list) with bias for each bin.